 If our competitors market products that are less expensive, safer or more effective than our future products developed from our product candidates, that reach the market before our product candidates, or that otherwise negatively affect the market, we may not achieve commercial success.
 For example, we are developing PDE10 inhibitors to identify a product candidate for use in the treatment of schizophrenia.
 Other pharmaceutical companies, many with significantly greater resources than we have, are also developing PDE10 inhibitors for the treatment of schizophrenia and these companies may be further along in development.
-The failure of a PDE10 inhibitor product candidates under development to demonstrate safety and efficacy.
-Further, the failure of any future products developed from our product candidates to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations.
+The failure of a PDE10 inhibitor product candidate from any of our competitors to demonstrate safety or efficacy in clinical trials may negatively reflect on the ability of our PDE10 inhibitor product candidates under development to demonstrate safety and efficacy.
+Further, the failure of any future products developed from our product candidates to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations

-We expect to compete with other biopharmaceutical and biotechnology companies, and our competitors may:
+We expect to compete with other biopharmaceutical and biotechnology companies, and our competitors may

-- · develop and market products that are less expensive or more effective than any future products developed from our product candidates; - · commercialize competing products before we can launch any products developed from our product candidates;

-- operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do; - · initiate or withstand substantial price competition more successfully than we can; - · have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - more effectively negotiate third-party licenses and strategic relationships; and - take advantage of acquisition or other opportunities more readily than we can.
+- · develop and market products that are less expensive or more effective than any future products developed from our product candidates; - · commercialize competing products before we can launch any products developed from our product candidates; - operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do: - initiate or withstand substantial price competition more successfully than we can; - · have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - · more effectively negotiate third-party licenses and strategic relationships; and - · take advantage of acquisition or other opportunities more readily than we can.